 Welcome the magic of Christmas into your entrance hall with these Christmas hallway decorating ideas.
-With guests popping in and out during the festive season, ensure you bring decorative flair to your hallway for a proper yuletide welcome.
+With guests popping in and out (we hope) during the festive season, ensure you bring decorative flair to your hallway for a proper yuletide welcome.

 These decorative hallway solutions will make you feel festive the moment you step through the front door.

 1. Scent with a seasonal arrangement